Frito-Lay: Recent history (2000–present)

 In the early 1980s, PepsiCo continued to grow its Frito-Lay brands in two ways—through international expansion and acquisition.
-Through a joint-venture with Walkers, a UK chip and snack manufacturing company, Frito-Lay increased its distribution presence in Europe.
+Through a joint-venture with Walkers, a UK crisp and snack manufacturing company, Frito-Lay increased its distribution presence in Europe.
 Similar joint-ventures were arranged in other regions of the world in the 2000s, including Smith's in Australia, and Sabritas and Gamesa in Mexico.
 As a result of these international arrangements, some global Frito-Lay products (such as Doritos) are branded under the same name worldwide.
 Others maintain their original regional names.
 For example, Lay's chips are a similar product to Walkers Crisps in the UK and both share similar logo designs.

 The Quaker Oats Company merged with PepsiCo in 2001, resulting in Quaker snacks products, including Chewy granola bars, Gatorade, and Quaker rice cakes, becoming organized under the Frito-Lay North America operating division.
 This operating structure was short-lived, and in 2003, as part of a restructuring, the international operations of Frito-Lay (formerly Frito-Lay International) were brought within the PepsiCo International division, while Frito-Lay North America was maintained as its own division, comprising Frito-Lay business within the United States and Canada.

 Frito-Lay continued to experiment with changes to the composition of its products, introducing Reduced Fat Lay's and Cheetos in 2002.
 The "Baked" product line also expanded in 2002 to include Baked Doritos.
 In 2003, Frito-Lay introduced the first products in its "Natural" line, which were made with ingredients that had been organically produced.
 The first of these included Organic Blue Corn Tostitos, Natural Lay's Potato Chips (seasoned with sea salt), and Natural Cheetos White Cheddar Puffs.

 A new CEO, Irene Rosenfeld, was appointed in 2005.
 Under her management, Frito-Lay North America continued to expand its product lines with acquisitions such as Stacy's Pita Chip Company, which represented "Frito-Lay's desire to participate more broadly in the $90 billion macrosnack category", particularly involving snack foods made with more natural ingredients, according to reports from within its industry at that time.
 In 2010, Frito-Lay reformulated Lay's Kettle and Lay's flavored chips into a new variant labeled as being made with all-natural ingredients.
 Sales of Lay's potato chips grew by 8% following the change to all-natural ingredients.
 As a result, Frito-Lay announced in 2010 its plans to convert approximately half of all Frito-Lay products, including Sun Chips, Tostitos, Fritos, and Rold Gold pretzels, to all-natural ingredients in 2011.